Deep learning to achieve clinically applicable segmentation of head and neck anatomy for radiotherapy: Introduction

 \section{Introduction}

 Each year, 550,000 people are diagnosed with cancer of the head and neck worldwide \cite{Jemal2011-rq}.
 This incidence is rising \cite{Cancer_Research_UK2018-bb}, more than doubling in certain subgroups over the last 30 years \cite{National_Cancer_Intelligence_Network2012-ny,Oxford_Cancer_Intelligence_Unit2010-yb,Parkin2011-rj}.
 Where available, most will be treated with radiotherapy which targets the tumour mass and areas at high risk of microscopic tumour spread.
-However, normal anatomical structures (‘organs at risk’, OARs) may also be irradiated, with the dose received being directly correlated with adverse symptoms suffered \cite{Jensen2007-im,Dirix2009-lb,Caudell2010-ze}.
-Strategies to reduce incidental OAR dosing can reduce the side effects incurred \cite{Nutting2011-ni}.
+However, strategies are needed to mitigate the dose-dependent adverse effects which result from incidental irradiation of normal anatomical structures (‘organs at risk’, OARs) \cite{Jensen2007-im,Dirix2009-lb,Caudell2010-ze,Nutting2011-ni}.

+The efficacy and safety of head and neck radiotherapy thus depends upon the accurate delineation of OARs and tumour, a process known as segmentation or contouring.
+However, the fact that this process is predominantly done manually means that results may be both inconsistent and imperfectly accurate \cite{Nelms2012-dv}, leading to large inter- and intra-practitioner variability even amongst experts, and thus variation in care quality \cite{Voet2011-kw}.